ibm-cloud-docs/virtual-servers/storage/vsi_about_storage.md

 Portable storage is an ideal solution if you want to transfer data between virtual servers that exist in any data center on {{site.data.keyword.cloud_notm}}'s network.
 Portable storage volumes are useful for database applications that require access to raw, unformatted block-level storage and for moving large data sets between {{site.data.keyword.BluVirtServers_short}}.

 All secondary disks are attached as portable storage.
-In most cases, the disks can be detached at any time to allow them to be moved to other virtual servers.
+In most cases, these secondary disks can be detached at any time to allow them to be moved to other virtual servers.

 **Exception:** With public virtual servers that use balanced local storage, you cannot detach primary or secondary disks.